vimond/replay/plans.md

 * All DASH alternatives.
 Simply add libraries as props on the component, or create a `withPlaybackLibraries()` "HOC".
 * NPM package.
+* Make sure setting different sources subsequently works.
+Also test that an empty source shuts down video in a clean way.

 Preparing the project/player for other purposes: